mauriciojost/scala-benchmark/README.md

 # README

-This project aims to provide an empirical demonstration of the performance of sets of comparable algorithms.
+This project aims to provide an empirical demonstration of the performance of sets of comparable algorithms implemented in Scala.

+A set of comparable argorithms is implemented in a regular class with a simple anotation on benchmarked methods.
+For example:

+{% gist mauriciojost/62d32583e1465a0e14e8addae697c618 %}

 Algorithms benchmarked are located [in the catalog](src/main/scala/org/mauritania/minibenchmark/catalog).